gaurikasar/Ramp_challenge/README.md

 **Actual:** When you reach the end of the data, the **View More** button is still showing and you are still able to click the button.
 If you click it, the page crashes.

+**Solution** App.tsx -> Added a condition to check paginatedTransactions !== null && paginatedTransactions.nextPage !== null on line 82 and 83 this will make sure that we are checking only when there are transactions on the page.

 # Bug 7: Approving a transaction won't persist the new value

 _You need to fix some of the previous bugs in order to reproduce_